bbor/hier-db/README.md

   So, say you add the record `{'name':'log','type':'object'}`, it gets the UID `log`.
 Then, if you add another record that is `{'name':'log','type':'function'}`, the new record gets the UID `log_function`.

-An example of how to create a `mix-db` object with a different set of keys:
+An example of how to create a `hier-db` object with a different set of keys:

 ```js
 var config = {